-4) Collaborative Communities (New): The State uses Collaborative Communities in partnership with the Georgia Learning Resource Systems (GLRS) as a way for assisting special education directors to deepen their knowledge and expertise by sharing information, materials, and resources on topics relevant to their local general supervision of IDEA components.
+4) Collaborative Communities: The State uses Collaborative Communities in partnership with the Georgia Learning Resource Systems (GLRS) as a way for assisting special education directors to deepen their knowledge and expertise by sharing information, materials, and resources on topics relevant to their local general supervision of IDEA components.
 These groups utilize focused action and shared leadership in order to work together to accomplish common goals.
 Collaborative communities within each GLRS promote shared work among districts, empower LEAs to engage in continuous improvement, and assist LEAs with general supervision.
 All participants were expected to be highly engaged, active participants in the shared leadership of their collaborative communities.
 Additional information can be located at Georgia's Continuous Improvement Monitoring Plan Manual .

-5) Comprehensive Local Educational Agency Improvement Plan (CLIP) (New): As part of the Consolidated Application process, districts were required to submit a CLIP with their budget for approval by the GaDOE Division for Special Education Services and Supports.
-The CLIP outlines the district's improvement activities based on their performance on the four IDEA Performance Goals in the State Performance Plan.
-All districts submitted a CLIP with their budget which was reviewed prior to funds being allocated to the district.

-Timelines: FFY 2010- FFY 2012 Resources: Federal Funds and GaDOE Personnel

-6) Active Engagement (New): The GaDOE is committed to support LEAs to improve compliant practices and student achievement.
-The GaDOE implements a tiered approach to examine data of all LEAs operating in the state.
-LEAs identified as having need of support participate in the Active Engagement Process.
-This Active Engagement Process is tailored to meet each individual LEA's need(s).
-The 5 Step Active Engagement Process includes: 1) Review district data and identify LEAs in need of support, 2) Conduct root cause analysis in the selected districts, 3) Assist districts to development a targeted Improvement Plan, 4) Build Active Engagement teams using DOE expertise and district personnel, and 5) Reviewing evidence of compliant practices and improved results.
+Timelines: FFY 2012 Personnel 5) Comprehensive Local Educational Agend Consolidated Application process, districts w budget for approval by the GaDOE Division Supports.
+The CLIP outlines the district's in 1 performance on the four IDEA Performance districts submitted a CLIP with their budget allocated to the district. which was reviewed prior to runds being Timelines: FFY 2010- FFY 2012 Resources: Federal Funds and GaDOE Personnel 6) Active Engagement: The GaDOE is comm nitted to support LEAs to improve compliant practices and student achievement.
+The GaD data of all LEAs operating in the state.
+LEAs participate in the Active Engagement Process tailored to meet each individual LEA's need( includes: 1) Review district data and identify cause analysis in the selected districts, 3) Ass 11 Improvement Plan, 4) Build Active Engagem personnel, and 5) Reviewing evidence of compliant practices and improved results.
 Additional information can be located at Georgia's Continuous Improvement Monitoring Process Manual.

-7) Georgia's Online IEP (GO-IEP) (New): GO-IEP is funded through IDEA Part B discretionary funds.
-GO-IEP is fully integrated with the Student Longitudinal Data System, or SLDS, allowing a user to access all available data with a single account signin.
+Timelines: FFY 2012 Resources: Federal Funds and GaDOE Personnel 7) Georgia's Online IEP (GO-IEP): GO-IEP is funded through IDEA Part B discretionary funds.
+GO-IEP is fully integrated with the Student Longitudinal Data System, or SLDS, allowing a user to access all available data with a single account sign- in.
 GO-IEP tracks data that must be reported and extracts from GO-IEP can be used to report state and federal data in a timely and accurate manner.
 GO-IEP enforces the development of compliant IEPs and Eligibility reports using the structure of the application and through a series of validations and audits.
+Timelines:FFY 2012Resources:Federal Funds and GaDOE Personnel